FREI - From Resistance to European Integration

 These countries represent key examples of Europe’s challenges and achievements in establishing democratic governance and advancing a robust human rights system.

-Through discussions, events, and international meetings held localy and also international in Austria, Italy, Portugal, Greece, and Romania, the project examines democratic transitions, the development of human rights protections, and the process of European integration.
+Through discussions, events, and international meetings held locally and international in Austria, Italy, Portugal, Greece, and Romania, the project examines democratic transitions, the development of human rights protections, and the process of European integration.

 The project will conclude with a final international meeting in Strasbourg, focusing on the current democratic system of the European Union and the mechanisms in place for the protection of human rights.